ghiscoding/angular-validation/readme.md

 For more reasons to use it, see the answered question of: [Why Use It?](#whyuseit)

 If you do use Angular-Validation, please click on the **Star** and add it as a favourite.
-The more star ratings there is, the more chances it could found by other users inside the popular trend section.
+The more star ratings there is, the more chances it could be found by other users inside the popular trend section.
 That is the only support I ask you... thanks ;)

 <a name="plunker"></a>
 ## Live Demo
 [Plunker](http://plnkr.co/jADq7H)

+## Tested with Protractor
+Angular-validation is now fully tested with Protractor End-to-End test suite, there is over 1000+ assertions, it starts by testing the original live demo page and then goes with a complete and full tests of All Validators in both the Angular-Validation Directive and Service.

 <a name="whyuseit"></a>
 Why use angular-validation?